markjhan/flask_website/README.md

 - "About" page
 - A message form where users can leave their name and message
 - All messages are stored on the server
+- A page to view all past messages
+- A page to view the latest message
 ---

 ## What I Learned